 Some thoughts on my first Shabbat and week in Israel

 My first week in Israel so far has left me p thunderstruck at the resilience of Jewish people - from reading again stories in the OT, to seeing the lasting effects of 20th century events/crises such as the British Mandate, Holocaust, and the Arab-Israeli conflicts.
 Despite many bullet holes, bombings and hostile takeovers, a lot has survived in the Old City.
-(Fig 1, 2) I am glad this is all being preserved.
+(Fig 1, 2) I am glad this is all being preserved, and overall, its v cool to observe and learn about the history of other people.

 Despite being away from home, it was immensely relaxing to "properly" observe Christmas - away from heavy-handed corporate consumerism, but still filled with much gratitude and joy throughout the city.
 Interestingly, eating Chinese food on Christmas is tradition in Jewish culture, so it all still felt somewhat familiar.
 I'm glad to still be keeping some rituals here.